Personal Loans

 A co-applicant often increases your borrowing power because the lender will look at both people’s incomes to determine whether you can afford your payments.

-Yes.
-Since lenders are able to count on the income and assets of both the primary borrower and the co-signer, even people with lower credit scores, shorter credit history, or other repayment issues can get loans if their co-signer qualifies.
+Yes, it is possible.
+Since lenders are able to count on the income and assets of both the primary borrower and the co-signer, even people with lower credit scores, shorter credit history, or other repayment issues could get loans if their co-signer qualifies.

 A joint personal loan is any personal loan with two or more co-borrowers.
 All co-borrowers are equally responsible for making sure the loan is repaid in full and on time.